-2Unauthorized digital goods (UDGs) are unauthorized sales of in-game digital items.
+2 Unauthorized digital goods (UDGs) are unauthorized sales of in-game digital items.
 They have become a growing concern for the video game industry.
-Closely related to these in-game items are software products (collectively known as "cheat software") that enable the unfair and rapid collection and aggregation of virtual goods, such as bots, hacks, and "cheats", or which otherwise tilt the scales in favor of one player over another.
-The rise of UDGs and cheat software have a negative impact on video game companies and consumers in the following ways: (1) sellers of unauthorized digital goods and cheat software divert significant revenue away from video game developers and publishers; (2) sales of digitally delivered items, like in-game digital items, have the potential for consumer fraud (such as stolen payment methods or compromised accounts) and the facilitation of money laundering schemes; (3) the unchecked sales of cheat software can threaten the integrity of game play, alienating and frustrating legitimate players; and (4) video game publishers and developers are forced into a perpetual virtual "arms race" to update their products and security technology before the sellers can update theirs.
+Closely related to these in-game items are software products (collectively known as "cheat software") that enable the unfair and rapid collection and aggregation of virtual goods, such as bots, hacks, and "cheats," or which otherwise tilt the scales in favor of one player over another.
+The rise of UDGs and cheat software have a negative impact on video game companies and consumers in the following ways: (1) sellers of UDGs and cheat software divert significant revenue away from video game developers and publishers; (2) sales of digitally delivered items, like in-game digital items, have the potential for consumer fraud (such as stolen payment methods or compromised accounts) and the facilitation of money laundering schemes; (3) the unchecked sales of cheat software can threaten the integrity of game play, alienating and frustrating legitimate players; and (4) video game publishers and developers are forced into a perpetual virtual "arms race" to update their products and security technology before the sellers can update theirs.

-commercial entity, Falabella), has been relatively unresponsive to requests from the video game industry to take down counterfeit products despite having a rudimentary online notification system.
+having a rudimentary online notification system.
 The commercial area of Providencia in Santiago, Paseo Las Palmas, is well-known for the sale of video games and related products.
-Stores offer handheld consoles for sale at different prices, depending on whether the consoles have been modified or not.
-Known hackers have identified their "official reseller" in Chile for the sale of Nintendo SX Pro/SX OS as chile-server.cl, which, in turn refers to hacking groups as "our partners."
-In 2021, Chile placed 22nd (an improvement from 20th last year) in the world in terms of the number of peers participating in the unauthorized file-sharing of select video game titles through personal computers on public P2P networks.
-Chile ranked 11th in the world in P2P infringement of console-based video games (also an improvement since last year when it ranked 10th).
+Stores offer handheld consoles for sale at different prices, depending on whether the consoles have been modified.
+Known hackers have identified their "official reseller" in Chile for the sale of Nintendo SX Pro/SX OS as chile-server.cl, which, in turn, refers to hacking groups as "our partners."
+In 2021, Chile placed 23rd (an improvement from 22nd in 2021) in the world in terms of the number of peers participating in the unauthorized file sharing of select video game titles through personal computers on public P2P networks.
+Chile ranked 15th in the world in P2P infringement of console-based video games (also an improvement since last year when it ranked 11th).

-The most prominent forms of music piracy in Chile are stream-ripping and use of cyberlockers.
-The most popular stream-ripping sites in Chile are y2mate.com, savefrom.net, and mp3-youtube.download.
-These sites received 6.5 million, 1.8 million, and 1.6 million visits from Chile respectively in the third quarter of 2021, according to SimilarWeb data.
-The most popular cyberlocker in Chile is Mega.nz, which received 8.6 million visits from Chile during the third quarter of 2021.
-1fichier.com and Zippyshare.com, other popular cyberlockers, received over 2.4 million and 1.1 million visits respectively during this same period.
-BitTorrent indexing sites are also popular in Chile, most notably thepiratebay.org, with over one million visits in the same quarter.
+The most prominent forms of music piracy in Chile are stream ripping and the use of cyberlockers.
+The most popular stream-ripping sites in Chile are y2mate.com, mp3.download, and ssyoutube.com.
+These sites received 6.1 million, 2.2 million, and 1.4 million visits from Chile respectively in the fourth quarter of 2022, according to SimilarWeb data.
+The most popular cyberlocker in Chile is Mega.nz, which received 8.7 million visits from Chile during the fourth quarter of 2022.
+Other popular cyberlockers, 1fichier.com and Zippyshare.com, received over 2.2 million and 1.7 million visits respectively during this same period.
+BitTorrent indexing sites are also popular in Chile, most notably thepiratebay.org, with over 1.0 million visits in the same quarter.

-In 2021, the motion picture industry continued to see an upward trend in audiovisual consumption through streaming, but unfortunately, much of it is on unauthorized platforms, PDs, and piracy mobile apps.
+In 2022, the motion picture industry continued to see an upward trend in audiovisual consumption through streaming, but unfortunately, much of it is on unauthorized platforms, PDs, and piracy mobile apps.
 PDs, in particular, are extremely problematic because the sale of the devices can be legal if used with legitimate services and programming, but the simple download of software or piracy apps on the devices opens the door to infringing material.
-PDs are freely offered in markets in Santiago without proper response from law enforcement.
+PDs are freely offered in markets in Santiago without a proper response from law enforcement.
 Similarly, law enforcement against free-to-air boxes is lacking because of the dual legal and illegal uses of the device.
-The pay-TV industry in Chile also continues to experience problems with signal and content theft.
+The Pay-TV industry in Chile also continues to experience problems with signal and content theft.